Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 • Redwood ~ A distinctive pink/red colored wood which ages to gray.
 The red heartwood is naturally resistant to damage from termites and moisture.
 Any white part of a redwood board, known as sapwood, has little resistance to termites and rot.
 I use Construction Grade Heart Redwood, commonly known as Con Heart (see photo), which has no sapwood and some knots.
 For trim, I hand select the best clear redwood (see photo) with the least amount of sapwood possible.
 I can also use more expensive grades of redwood, if your budget permits.

 • "Ironwoods" ~ A chocolate brown family of heavy and durable South American hardwoods, including Ipe and Pau Lope.
 They offer excellent termite and weather resistance.
-However, they are more labor intensive and costly.
+However, ironwoods are more labor intensive, more costly and heavier, which means you need a stronger support frame.

 Related Links and Resources